SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-section.md

 1. Create a new folder `data` in the location `app/incidents/webapp/ext`.

-2. Create a new file `lanes.json` inside the `data` folder that we created in previous step and add the following content into it.
+2. Create a new file `lanes.json` inside the `data` folder and add the following code into it.

 ```json
 {